October 17, 2023, Covington Alert

 Photo of Ashley Nyquist Ashley Nyquist

-Ashley Nyquist guides clients through their most sensitive, high-stakes matters, including government investigations, independent investigations, and internal investigations into issues posing enterprise-level risk.
+Ashley Nyquist guides clients through their most sensitive, high-stakes matters, including government investigations and enforcement matters, independent investigations, and internal investigations into issues posing enterprise-level risk.

-Ashley Nyquist guides clients through their most sensitive, high-stakes matters, including government investigations, independent investigations, and internal investigations into issues posing enterprise-level risk.
+Ashley Nyquist guides clients through their most sensitive, high-stakes matters, including government investigations and enforcement matters, independent investigations, and internal investigations into issues posing enterprise-level risk.

-Ashley regularly represents clients — from the largest multi-national companies to individuals — in connection with government and internal investigations into alleged fraud, corruption, and other criminal conduct or issues of regulatory concern.
+Ashley regularly represents clients – from the largest multi-national companies to individuals – in connection with allegations of fraud, corruption, obstruction, and other criminal conduct or issues of regulatory concern, as well as other unique, crisis-level issues.
 She has considerable experience navigating complex, multi-dimensional matters involving parallel criminal, civil, and reputational risks.

-Ashley routinely handles highly sensitive reviews and investigations related to workplace misconduct and institutional culture, including:
+Ashley also routinely handles highly sensitive reviews and investigations related to workplace misconduct and institutional culture, including:

 • Leading internal investigations for corporate and non-profit clients related to allegations of sexual misconduct, harassment, discrimination, and other misconduct by executives and other leaders;